OSAS/rh-events/2013/FOSDEM.md

 Open Source software.
 For more information on FOSDEM, visit http://fosdem.org/

-## OpenStack: 21st Century App Architecture and Cloud Operations
-### Name: Mark McLoughlin
-### Room: Cloud DevRoom
-### Time: February 3, 2013 10:00 - 10:25 CET

-The advent of IaaS has brought about a new style of application architecture built around the idea that the components of your architecture should be fine-grained programmable resources.
-This allows applications to be resilient and scalable, but also allows the operation of the application to be fully automated.

-Mark will discuss how OpenStack was designed from the ground up with these same principles in mind and can be deployed in a highly resilient and fault tolerant manner.
-Mark will go on to explain how you should aim to build on OpenStack's architecture so that operating an OpenStack cloud is as automated as operating a modern cloud based application.

 ## QEMU USB status report 2012
 ### Name: Hans de Goede
 ### Time: February 2, 2013 11:00-11:30 CET